-God save our gracious Queen,
+God save our gracious King,

-Long live our noble Queen,
+Long live our noble King,

-God save the Queen.
+God save the King.

-Send her victorious
+Send Him victorious

 Happy and glorious

 Long to reign over us

-God save the Queen.
+God save the King.

 THE BLESSING

 After the blessing the Minister will take the Standard and return it to the bearer, who, with the Standard at the "carry" and accompanied by his escorts, will thereupon precede the members of the Association in procession following the Clergy from the place of the Service.
 The congregation will remain in position until the Clergy and Association members have passed.